Eisenhower Park: Athletics

+Cricket

+In September 2023, the International Cricket Council (ICC) announced that it would construct a temporary cricket stadium at Eisenhower Park to host matches during the 2024 ICC Men's T20 World Cup.
+The modular stadium was deconstructed following the conclusion of the tournament, with the grounds remaining intact as a legacy of the event.

 Entertainment

+Harry Chapin Lakeside Theatre

 The Harry Chapin Lakeside Theatre is an outdoor theater that hosts a full schedule of entertainment events during the summer, from concerts to movies.
 The theater's name serves as a tribute to the late folk rock singer.
 Chapin was killed in a traffic collision en route to a free benefit concert in the park on July 16, 1981.
 That same year, a ceremony was held to around 5,500 people to commemorate the renaming of the theater.

+Carltun on the Park

 Carltun on the Park is a privately run restaurant operated in a former country club.
 The Carltun offers a restaurant, bar, banquet facilities, and a meeting room.
 The restaurant has played host to numerous events, including a fundraiser in 2004 for George W. Bush.
+The facility was renamed "The Lannin" in honor of baseball player Joseph Lannin, who created the Salisbury Country Club in 1917.

 Golf

 The park features three 18-hole golf courses open to the public: the Blue, Red, and White courses.
 The Red Course, originally part of the Salisbury Golf Club and designed in 1914 by Devereux Emmet, formerly hosted the annual Commerce Bank Championship on the Champions Tour, last held in 2008.
 It was also the site of the PGA Championship in 1926, won by Walter Hagen.

 Located adjacent to the courses is a driving range with more than 100 stalls and night hours in season.

 In addition to the regular courses, there are two lighted 18-hole miniature golf courses.